rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

   3. To confirm that everything works as expected, go to Portainer, run a container for each image, and check the "Stack Details".
 You should validate the right version is picked up, and the container is "runnable".
 Please see the following screenshot:\
    ![Portainer Stack Details](https://raw.githubusercontent.com/camunda/camunda-bpm-dev-docs/master/howtos/img/manually-build-docker-qa-images-portainer-stack-details.png)
      * The step requires a VPN connection.
 Find all the details here: https://confluence.camunda.com/display/ADMIN/VPN
-* Provide a test plan sheet as a copy from [the template](https://docs.google.com/spreadsheets/d/1K9xRFix6NFjnFJDVailOYPTkzJyQCA9yIrFcyFtC3KE/edit#gid=1656336280)
+* Provide a test plan sheet as a copy from [the template](https://docs.google.com/spreadsheets/d/1K9xRFix6NFjnFJDVailOYPTkzJyQCA9yIrFcyFtC3KE/edit#gid=1656336280), make sure to prepare the server/database combinations to be tested before next step (Conduct Testing).
+Assign combinations of application servers and databases to devs.
+Make sure the major servers and database are tested once.
+It is not necessary to test multiple combinations of those.
+For an alpha, the coverage of JDKs, browsers and operating systems is not so important, so this choice can be left to the devs conducting the test.

 ## Conduct Testing

-1. Send an email to camundabpm@camunda.com asking the team to participate in manual testing:
+1. Send a message in Slack (or an email to camundabpm@camunda.com) asking the team to participate in manual testing:
 ```
 Hey team,

 We are starting the release test for the current alpha.
-Please ask me to assign an environment to you.
+The server/database combination for testing are already defined in the test release sheet.

-Once you are done with testing, please inform me of the result and I will assign the next environment if necessary.
+Once you are done with testing, please inform me of the result in this thread and I will assign the next environment if necessary.

+You can download the distros here: http://stage.docs.camunda.org/enterprise/download/
+Here is the test release spreadsheet: <link>
+Perform the standard regression test: [Standard Regression Test](https://github.com/camunda/camunda-bpm-dev-docs/blob/master/releases/Performing-an-Alpha-Release.md#standard-regression-test)

 ```
-2. Assign combinations of application servers and databases to devs.
-Make sure the major servers and database are tested once.
-It is not necessary to test multiple combinations of those.
-For an alpha, the coverage of JDKs, browsers and operating systems is not so important, so this choice can be left to the devs conducting the test.
+2. Don't forget to make transparent how the communication between testers and you should happen to prevent confusion and miscommunication.
 3. Keep track environments and test results in the test plan sheet.

 ### Standard Regression Test